559th Flying Training Squadron: Tactical fighter operations

-Plans announced at Bergstrom as early as April 1956 indicated that in due course of time the 559th would convert to the long-range F-101 Voodoo.
+Plans announced at Bergstrom as early as April 1956 indicated that in due course of time the 559th would convert to the long-range McDonnell F-101 Voodoo.
 A tentative schedule for equipping with the F-101 was set for May through October 1957.
 Training in the new aircraft for aircrews and maintenance personnel of the wing began at Bergstrom in November 1956.
 This training was discontinued after about a month, however, following a decision by higher headquarters not to equip the wing with the F-101 aircraft.

 Effective 1 July 1957, the 559th was redesignated a fighter-day squadron and assigned to the Tactical Air Command.
 The wing and its squadrons were inactivated, however, on 8 January 1958.